Race caller: Australia

 Known as 'the accurate one', Bill Collins started his race calling career when the regular course commentator failed to arrive at the Lindenow races in East Gippsland in 1943.
 He subsequently called for Radio 3TR Sale, before joining Radio 3DB Melbourne as an understudy to Eric Welsh.
 He became the chief caller in 1954, calling Rising Fast's win in his first Melbourne Cup description that year.
 Collins went on to call 34 Melbourne Cups in a long career.
 His famous calls included the WS Cox Plate when Kingston Town won for a third time in 1982,Kingston Town 1982 Cox Plate Full Replay - YouTube and the great duel between the New Zealand thoroughbreds, Bonecrusher and Our Waverley Star, in 1986.1986 Cox Plate (Bonecrusher vs Our Waverley Star) - YouTube Collins was a talented commentator, regarded by many as the best in the nation when Australian callers were the best in the world, also calling both Harness Racing and the Olympic Games.
 He was a versatile media performer, appearing on television regularly, and winning a television Logie in 1959.

 Ken Howard called his first race in New South Wales in 1936 before joining Radio 3XY Melbourne in 1939.
 When the Melbourne station discontinued race broadcasting, Howard returned to Sydney joining Radio 2UE in 1941 and 2GB in the early 1950s.Despite coming from Sydney, Howard called 32 Melbourne Cups during his annual coverage of the Flemington Spring Carnival.
 A recording of his 1941 Melbourne Cup, won by Skipton, portrays the voice familiar to radio listeners for decades.Ken Howard Calls the Melbourne Cup Howard's description of an odds-on favourite, as "London to a brick on" has become one of the best-known sayings in Australian racing.
-His great rival on the Sydney airwaves was Des Hoystead, who worked for a number of radio stations before a 20 year stint at 2UE from 1964-1983.
+His great rival on the Sydney airwaves was Des Hoystead, who worked for a number of radio stations before a 20-year stint at 2UE from 1964 to 1983.
 Hoystead called 20 Melbourne Cups during annual visits to Victoria for the spring carnival.

 The other renowned Sydney race caller of the era was Geoff Mahoney, who worked as an understudy for Ken Howard before replacing Lachie Melville as the chief caller for the ABC.
 Mahoney was also a sought-after caller of boxing during his career.
 Many of the leading Sydney race callers were nurtured in their careers by Clif Cary, the prominent sports editor of the era.